 Dental implants allow people with missing teeth to basically turn back the clock so they can look and feel like their teeth were never missing in the first place.
-When it comes to aesthetics, strength, and durability, they are practically indistinguishable from real teeth, and you can get them right here at Bridlewood Dental.
+When it comes to aesthetics, strength, and durability, they are practically indistinguishable from real teeth, and you can get them right here at Bridlewood Dental of Flower Mound.
 Dr. Song has been providing state-of-the-art implant dentistry to Flower Mound for years, and he’ll know exactly how to rebuild your smile so you’ll never have to worry about tooth loss again.
 To learn more and schedule a consultation to discuss dental implants in Flower Mound, TX, give us a call today.

 The ideal candidate for dental implants can have any number of missing teeth, but their gums and jawbone must be healthy enough to support the new roots.
 Once Dr. Song has confirmed this with an exam (he can help if a patient needs it), he can then use one of the following treatments to complete someone’s smile:

 Rather than using your remaining teeth to support a bridge, a single implant and crown can be placed into the smile without disturbing the nearby dental structure.
 The crown itself will be shaped to fit seamlessly into the mouth and shaded to blend perfectly.

 Instead of using one implant to replace one tooth, just two or three implants can provide the base for a bridge or partial denture that brings back several teeth at once.
 This is not only cost-effective, but these prosthetics are also much more stable than their removable counterparts.

 Even patients with complete tooth loss can benefit from dental implants.
 Four to six posts can be placed into the jawbone and attached to a full denture that can be trusted to never slip or slide out of place.
 Even better, implant dentures enable a patient to have a much stronger bite compared to removable ones, making it easier to consume a wider variety of foods.